-Christian Appalachian Project (CAP) AmeriCorps members commit to direct Service, intentional Community, and Spirituality/reflection in Appalachian Kentucky.
-Family Advocacy Caseworkers provide short-term emergency assistance, including food, utility assistance, household goods, and clothing.
+Christian Appalachian Project Family Advocacy Caseworkers provide short-term emergency assistance, including food, utility assistance, household goods, and clothing.
+Caseworkers also help to organize seasonal Christmas and School Readiness programs.
 Family Advocacy caseworkers are often a participant’s first contact with CAP—they assess the needs, provide any necessary short-term assistance, and make appropriate referrals to other CAP programs or community agencies.
+In addition to the responsibilities above, this volunteer takes applications for CAP’s home repair programs.

-• Assists in the packing, distribution, storage, and transportation of all program materials, garden supplies, Christmas gifts, school supplies, and food products.
+--Assists in the packing, distribution, storage, and transportation of all program materials, garden supplies, Christmas gifts, school supplies,

-• Responsible for administrative tasks related to participant case management, including accounting for related expenses, submitting client reports and data, and vehicle inspections.
+--Responsible for administrative tasks related to participant case management, including accounting for related expenses, and submitting

-• Responsible for assisting with gearing the program to the needs of individuals by demonstrating concern for their cultural and socio-economic background.
+--Responsible for assisting with the needs of individuals by demonstrating concern for their cultural and socio-economic background.

 Community Need Addressed

-Lack of resources among low-income families to respond to crisis (utility cutoffs, disaster) and ongoing (school supplies, garden supplies) needs.
+Members address the lack of resources among low-income families to respond to crisis (utility cutoffs, disaster) and ongoing (school supplies, garden supplies) needs.
+They also address the challenge of substandard housing in rural, low-income counties.

 GED/High School Diploma